MaslowCommunityGarden/Shield-TLE5206/README.md

 # Shield v1.4 TLE5206

-The new shield v1.4 offers many improvements over it's predecessor.
+The latest shield v1.4 offers many improvements over it's predecessor.

 Every single one, out of the three TLE5206 chips on the new v1.4 board is capable of driving **more power than the whole old 1.2 shield!